Massive Subscribers Simulation

 IuCs interface - SMS over Active Mobile-Mobile Voice Call

 The application allows you to simulate a simultaneous SMS call while an UE is on active mobile-to-mobile voice call with another UE.
-Additionally, both Source RNC and Target RNC can be simulated within single testbed demonstrating Handover (Relocation) procedure for a UE in CONNECTED state carrying both the control signalling and the user data.
+Additionally, both Source RNC and Target RNC can be simulated within single testbed demonstrating Handover (Relocation) procedure for a UE in CONNECTED state carrying both the control signaling and the user data.

 In the above test setup, initially, both the UE1 and UE2 profiles are configured at RNC for Location Update procedure.
 Once both the UEs are registered with the network, Mobile Originating call is initiated from UE1 (MSProfile0005) following which the Mobile Terminating call is initiated automatically from MSC towards UE2 (MSProfile0055), which can be observed in the RNC Call Reception window, thus completing the mobile-to-mobile voice call.
 You can then initiate an SMS call by applying the “Send SMS” user event at either UE1 or UE2 to simulate an SMS call while the original mobile-to-mobile voice call is still active.